huggingface/transformers/docs/source/en/model_doc/depth_anything_v2.md

 ## Overview

-The Depth Anything V2 model was proposed in [Depth Anything V2: Unleashing the Upgraded Power of V2 Large-Scale Unlabeled Data](https://arxiv.org/abs/2406.09414) by Lihe Yang, Bingyi Kang, Zilong Huang, Xiaogang Xu, Jiashi Feng, Hengshuang Zhao.
+The Depth Anything V2 model was proposed in [Depth Anything V2](https://arxiv.org/abs/2406.09414) by Lihe Yang, Bingyi Kang, Zilong Huang, Xiaogang Xu, Jiashi Feng, & Hengshuang Zhao.
 Depth Anything V2 is based on the [DPT](https://arxiv.org/abs/2103.13413) architecture, trained on ~62 million images, obtaining state-of-the-art results for both relative and absolute depth estimation.

 The abstract from the paper is the following: